Open-Systems-Pharmacology/Qualification-HI/Qualification/Input/Content/Midazolam_healthy.md

 #### IV/PO model

-Midazolam physiochemical properties and ADME parameters were incorporated from the model developed by Hanke, Frechen (5). **Table 1** presents the drug specific parameters of midazolam and the values used in the healthy adult IV/PO model.
+Midazolam physicochemical properties and ADME parameters were incorporated from the model developed by Hanke, Frechen (5).
+Table 1. presents the drug specific parameters of midazolam and the values used within the healthy adult model.

-The healthy PBPK model development was based on single dose IV and oral PK studies described in the OSP midazolam report (36) and by Hanke, Frechen (5).
-The studies involved a variety of doses, such as 0.05 mg/kg IV bolus, 1 mg solution to 40 mg tablet, etc.
+The healthy PBPK model development by Hanke, Frechen (5) was based on PK studies by Hohmann, Kocheise (28), Hyland, Osborne (29), and Thummel, O'Shea (30).

 **Table 1.
 Physicochemical properties and ADME of midazolam for the final IV/PO model**